citoplasme/FeatureExtraction4ExoplanetDetection/README.md

   * Results from statistical tests applied to base data, as well as some performance metrics.
 * /src
   * All source code.

+#### Note:

+As we used a HPC cluster to run part of the code, some paths might not be accurate.